Loptt/group-munch/README.md

 # GroupMunch

-This WebApp helps people coordinate to eat together by voting on differnt options
+This WebApp helps people coordinate to eat together by voting on different options

 ## To test it